 SG Trust Staff

-Joint priority is given to SG Trust bookings in the Monckton Lecture Theatre, meaning that bookings can be entered in advance of the timetable being finalised where provisional teaching bookings do not exist.
+Joint priority is given to SG Trust education bookings in the Monckton Lecture Theatre, meaning that bookings can be entered in advance of the timetable being finalised where provisional teaching bookings do not exist.

-SG Trust staff are permitted to book clinical skills space and computer rooms only by special agreement and when teaching has been finalised.
+SG Trust staff are permitted to book clinical skills space, flexible space and computer rooms only by special agreement and when teaching has been finalised.
+The aforementioned spaces may incur a fee.

-Not all university space is available to Trust members of staff.
+Not all university space is available to Trust members of staff, with the exception of point 3.7.4.

+GAPS staff are permitted to book any University teaching space.
+Bookings for GAP activities will be open when the teaching is finalised in July/August preceding the new academic year.

+SG Trust staff are not permitted to use University IT systems for non-University related activities.
+SG Trust staff should supply a laptop and an HDMI cable for use of University AV systems.

-5. Operational procedure
+4. Operational procedure

-5.1 Calendar of how timetable is constructed
+4.1 Calendar of how timetable is constructed